Tips for Writing the Management Section of Your Business Plan

 - External Management Resources

-The Ownership Structure section describes the legal structure of your business.
-It may be a single sentence if your business is a sole proprietorship.
-If your business is a partnership or a corporation, it may be longer; you want to be sure you explain who holds what percentage of ownership in the company.
+This section outlines the legal structure of your business.
+It may only be a single sentence if your business is a sole proprietorship.
+If your business is a partnership or a corporation, it can be longer.
+You want to be sure you explain who holds what percentage of ownership in the company.

-This section of the Management Plan will describe the main business management categories relevant to your business, identify who's going to have responsibility for each category, and profile that person's skills.
+This section should describe the business management categories relevant to your business, identify who's going to have responsibility for each category, and then include a short profile highlighting each person's skills.

-The basic business categories of Sales, Marketing, Administration, and Production work for many small businesses.
-If your business has employees you will need Human Resources as well.
-You may also find that your company needs additional management categories such as Research and Development.
+The basic business categories of sales, marketing, administration, and production work for many small businesses.
+If your business has employees you will need a human resources section, as well.
+You may also find that your company needs additional management categories to fit your unique circumstances.

 If there are any contracts that relate directly to your management team members, such as work contracts or non-competition agreements, you should include them in an Appendix to your business plan.